vielhuber/lanimate/README.md

 import lanimate from 'lanimate';
 ```

-or include it the traditional way:
+or as a ready-to-go bundle:

 ```html
 <script src="lanimate.min.js"></script>